gavinyork/zephyr3d/site/report/scene.api.md

     wantsPremultipliedAlpha(): boolean;
 }

+// Warning: (ae-internal-missing-underscore) The name "aerialPerspective" should be prefixed with an underscore because the declaration is marked as @internal
+//
-// @public (undocumented)
+// @internal (undocumented)
-export function aerialPerspective(scope: PBInsideFunctionScope, f2UV: PBShaderExp, stParams: PBShaderExp, f3CameraPos: PBShaderExp, f3WorldPos: PBShaderExp, f3Dim: PBShaderExp, f4Debug: PBShaderExp, texAerialPerspectiveLut: PBShaderExp): any;
+export function aerialPerspective(scope: PBInsideFunctionScope, f2UV: PBShaderExp, stParams: PBShaderExp, f3CameraPos: PBShaderExp, f3WorldPos: PBShaderExp, f3Dim: PBShaderExp, texAerialPerspectiveLut: PBShaderExp): any;

+// Warning: (ae-internal-missing-underscore) The name "aerialPerspectiveLut" should be prefixed with an underscore because the declaration is marked as @internal
+//
-// @public (undocumented)
+// @internal (undocumented)
 export function aerialPerspectiveLut(scope: PBInsideFunctionScope, stParams: PBShaderExp, f2UV: PBShaderExp, f3VoxelDim: PBShaderExp, texTransmittanceLut: PBShaderExp, texMultiScatteringLut: PBShaderExp): any;

 // @public